anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The addition of the registrar-agent influences the sequences of the data exchange between the pledge and the domain registrar as described in {{RFC8995}}.
 To enable reuse of BRSKI defined functionality as much as possible, BRSKI-PRM:

-* uses existing endpoints were the required functionality is provided
+* uses existing endpoints where the required functionality is provided
 * enhances existing with new supported media types, e.g., for JWS voucher
-* defines new endpoints were additional functionality is required, e.g., for wrapped certification request, CA certificates, or new status information.
+* defines new endpoints where additional functionality is required, e.g., for wrapped certification request, CA certificates, or new status information.

 ~~~~ aasvg